mengxu29/DataScienceIncubator/README.md

 https://www.phmsociety.org/sites/phmsociety.org/files/PHM%20Data%20Challenge%202018%20vFinal%20v2_0.pdf

-Predictive maintenance is a popular application of predictive analytics that can help business in several industries achieve high asset

-utilization and savings in operational costs.
+Predictive maintenance is a popular application of predictive analytics that can help business in several industries achieve high asset utilization and savings in operational costs.

-The goal of predictive maintenance is to predict when an asset may fail in the near future, and to estimate the remaining life

-(or time-to-failure) of an asset based on sensor data collected overtime to monitor the state of an equipment.
-Preventive maintenance

-can extend component lifespans and reduce unscheduled maintenance and labor costs, businesses can gain cost savings and competitive
+The goal of predictive maintenance is to predict when an asset may fail in the near future, and to estimate the remaining life (or time-to-failure) of an asset based on sensor data collected overtime to monitor the state of an equipment.
+Preventive maintenance can extend component lifespans and reduce unscheduled maintenance and labor costs, businesses can gain cost savings and competitive advantages.

-advantages.

 This proposed project will predict the fault behavior of an ion mill etch tool used in a wafer manufacturing process.
-An unpredicted

-failure may cause downtime of the machine.
-It would be beneficial to predict where and when these failures occur and schedule preventive

-maintenance in advance.

 The system is repariable.
 Also, the time when the system is shutdown for repair is recorded.

 # Data Cleaning and Preparation